 Is this a paid position?

-No. Writing Wrongs is a nonprofit organization, currently funded by two grants and a lot of grassroots fundraising that we do throughout the year to provide this opportunity for you.
+No. Writing Wrongs is a nonprofit organization, currently funded by one grant and a lot of grassroots fundraising that we do throughout the year to provide this opportunity for you.
 It is a volunteer position.
-You are providing a service to the community by reporting on these issues, and the rewards to you are having your work published in a book and on the website, as well as everything you’ll learn by participating in the program.
+You are providing a service to the community by reporting on these issues, and the rewards to you are having your work published in the resulting book, as well as everything you’ll learn by participating in the program.
 You can also add this experience to your resume.
 Students who wish to submit community service hours to their club, fraternity or sorority, or honors program should bring the necessary paperwork.

 What will happen prior to the event?

 Once you are notified that you’ve been accepted to the program, it’s important for you to check your email regularly.
 Most of you already have your email synced to your phone, so this usually isn’t a problem.
 I will be in contact with you throughout the summer, giving you various information about the topic so that you arrive at Writing Wrongs 2018 armed with knowledge.
-I’ll also need specific information from you, like if you have any dietary restrictions and that sort of technical stuff.
+I’ll also need specific information — dietary restrictions and that sort of thing.
 You’ll get a brief questionnaire that’s used to create your bio, and I also need a good photo to go with it.
-Your bio will be posted on this website as Writing Wrongs 2018 Staff.
+Your bio will be posted on this website as Writing Wrongs 2019 Staff.

-I recommend organizing all the materials you receive in a folder or binder.
+I recommend organizing all the materials you receive in a folder or binder — or your Google drive, for those who prefer electronic storage.
 This is for your own purposes, and it doesn’t have to be anything fancy.
 But you’ll have all the info about Writing Wrongs in one place, and it’ll be all ready to bring with you in September.

 When the event itinerary is finalized — usually sometime in August — I’ll provide this to you as well.